chanchunghao/hotel/README.md

    - Resource management system lives in the AcmeResourceBundle and can be used in any Symfony2 bundles.

    - Let us take the “offer” resource as an example.
-By default, It is represented by Acme\Component\Core\Model\Offer class and implement proper OfferInterface.
+By default, It is represented by Acme\Component\Hotel\Model\Offer class and implement proper OfferInterface.

 2. Services